maxifly/time-calculator/README.md

 # time-calculator
-Time Calculator to calculate the time intervals
+Time Calculator to calculate the time intervals.
+It is suitable for the calculation of the duration of video clips.